-Healthcare organizations all around the world recognize the value of patient satisfaction.
+Healthcare organizations all across the nation recognize the value of patient satisfaction.
 With the rising patient expectations and the emergence of social media and mobile devices, healthcare providers have been more vigilant in their quest to deliver excellent patient experiences.
-However, your practice won’t be able to provide a great patient experience if there is a misunderstanding or gap between your front desk staff and back office staff.
-If there is a gap or bad communication, it will cause frustration and tension among your staff members - and in turn, it can affect the quality of care that is provided to patients.
+However, your practice won’t be able to provide a great patient experience if there is a misunderstanding, or gap, between your front desk staff and back office staff.
+If there is a gap, or bad communication, it will cause frustration and tension among your staff members - and in turn, it can affect the quality of care that is provided to patients.

 So, if you are a physician or office manager, you need to ask yourself these questions: